ONSdigital/posie/README.md

 ## Installation

-Using virtualenv and pip, create a new environment and install the sdx-common library from a local directory:
+Using virtualenv and pip, create a new environment and install the requirements:

-    $ pip install ./sdx-common

-Then from within the sdx-decrypt directory use:

     $ pip install -r requirements.txt